-As at the date of this AIF, the Company holds two non-operated interests in Kurdistan: a 27.6% working interest in the Atrush PSC and an 18% working interest (22.5% paying interest) in the Sarsang PSC.
+As at the date of this AIF, the Company holds two non-operated interests in Kurdistan: a 50% working interest (66.7% paying interest) in the Atrush PSC and an 18% working interest (22.5% paying interest) in the Sarsang PSC.

-Both Blocks are high-quality oil fields that have a large production base with significant growth potential.
-They are both continuously being appraised, and further phases of development, including further drilling and possible facilities expansion, will be defined based on production data, appraisal information and economic circumstances.
+Both blocks contain high-quality oil fields that have a large production base with significant growth potential.
+These blocks are continuously being appraised, and further phases of development, including further drilling and possible facilities expansion, will be defined based on production data, appraisal information, economic circumstances political developments and reopening of the TIP.

-Oil production from the Atrush Block commenced in July 2017.
-Installed production facilities have a capacity of over 58 Mblpd.
+Oil production and exports from the Atrush Block commenced in 2017.
+Installed production facilities have a capacity of over 36 Mbopd.

 Oil production from Sarsang commenced in 2013 from early production facilities, and exports began in 2017.
-Installed production facilities have a capacity of 55 Mblpd.
+Installed production facilities have a capacity of 54 Mbopd.